An Internship graded S or U

 - An elective course in addition to those required for their major in an area of concentration (United States, Europe, or Non-Western).

-- One year of foreign language courses at an accredited college or university.
+- One year of world language courses at an accredited college or university.

 - An honors research paper (25 pages minimum) completed during HIST 481.
 A faculty committee will judge whether the paper meets departmental standards for honors.